AdeelH/remote-task-manager/README.md

 // List all alive or dead processes started through the Task Manager.
 $ list all

-// List all alive or dead processes started through the Task Manager, along with their start and end times and the elapsed time.
+// List all alive or dead processes started through the Task Manager,
+// along with their start, end, and the elapsed times.
 $ list details

 // Kill process by pid or name